Le Fermier et son Épouse by Joan Miró – Canvas Giclée Print

 What’s in it?

+In “Le Fermier et son épouse” Miró depicts a Catalan farmer and his wife among farm animals in the landscape of Mont-Roig del Camp.
+Unlike previous works devoted to the farm, the artist abandons earthy hues and half-tones and in favour of bright primary colours, building strong contrasts between the yellow sky, the searing reds of the soil against the cool blues of the sea in the background, contrasting with deep blacks and imbuing the picture with a sense of heat.
 The simplified object structures seem inflated at some points and reduced to lines at others.
 The farmer on the left encompasses both massively enlarged limbs, while other body parts are transparent and merely outlined with strokes of colour, letting the blinding yellow sky break through.
 The yellow of the sky is repeated in the woman’s magnified right leg, balancing the colour scheme of the composition.
 In the foreground, a rooster aggressively protects an egg, which is on the verge of hatching.
 Miró used the image of the rooster in many pictures as a symbol of strength and would later make it the sole subject of a painting.

 What’s the context?